 - 1. Check that the Tracker is pointing toward the Sun, toward the Moon, or perpendicular to the sun, depending on the measurement in progress. - 2.
-Check that the Tracker Power Lamp is illuminated, and that the Tracker cables are not tangled or pulled tight. - 3.
-Check that the Brewer Power lamp is on. - 4.
-Use a soft cloth and mild glass cleaner to clean the UV Dome and the Front Window. - 5.
+Check that the Tracker Power LED is illuminated, and that the Tracker cables are not tangled or pulled tight. - 3.
+Check that the Brewer Power LED is on. - 4.
+Use a soft cloth and mild glass cleaner to clean the UV Dome and the Front Quartz Window every morning. - 5.
 If the Brewer has a humidity indicator under the viewing window, check its status. - 6.
 If any of the above are abnormal, then make corrections, and make a note in the 'Brewer Log Book'

-Inside Checks
+10.2 Inside Checks